Embark on a journey through Greece’s most scenic hiking destinations, a treasure trove for nature lovers and adventurers alike.

 There are over ten scenic trails to choose from on the island; some of the routes are kid-friendly and perfect for the whole family, no matter your skill level.

-One more Cycladic Island featuring great hiking paths, some of them suitable for the whole family, is the island of Kythnos allows hikers to experience something different and authentic, with plenty of opportunities to discover the history and the breathtaking landscapes of the island.
+One more Cycladic Island featuring great hiking paths, some of them suitable for the whole family, is the island of Kythnos, which allows hikers to experience something different and authentic, with plenty of opportunities to discover the history and the breathtaking landscapes of the island.

-The paths offer incredible surprises, taking you on a journey among ancient picturesque settlements, old windmills, unexpected thermal springs, country chapels, castles in ruins, and some of the most spectacular beaches in Greece.
+The paths offer incredible surprises, taking you on a journey among ancient picturesque settlements, old windmills, unexpected natural springs, country chapels, castles in ruins, and some of the most spectacular beaches in Greece.

 The island’s highest peak, Prophet Elias, is not that high, at only 336 meters above sea level; however, once you reach the peak, it offers an unobstructed view of the whole island and incredible panoramas over the coastline and over secret beaches.
 Although not all paths are marked, some of them can be difficult.